robin98sun/play-with-k3s-and-golang/README.md

 # play-with-k3s-and-golang
 A playground for learning and practicing basic Cloud&amp;Edge computing concepts using K3S and GoLang

-## Overall Roadmap
+## Objectives
 What we are going to do along the way till foreseeable future is, trying to understand

 + ### the practical aspects of
-   1. generating an arbitrary network of computing power which heterogeneously distributed in location or resource capabilities using different kinds of virtual machines
+   1. generating an arbitrary network of computing units which heterogeneously distributed in location and resource capabilities using different kinds of virtual machines
    1. dynamically tuning of
       - network bandwidths between any nodes
       - network conditions between any nodes
-      - node health status
+      - node healthy status
       - disk mount/unmount status of any node
       - resource allocation, e.g., quota of CPU, Memory, Disk.
    1. provisioning a single job on computing unit in the network